 Related article: Foods to hoard for when the power goes out

 When the power grid is down you should monitor the temperature of your refrigerator.
 Transfer the foods from the freezer to the refrigerator to avoid spoilage.
 You can also help your refrigerator by pulling it about two feet away from the wall.
 This will allow for more air to flow around the heat dissipation coils.
 Some suggest positioning it so that it faces an open window.
-However, you should do that only if you are apt for it, you should avoid injuring yourself.
+However, you should do that only if you are apt for it.
+Avoid injuring yourself.

-Another thing you should be doing is to have a dozen of plastic bottles filled with water and placed in the freezer.
-When the grid is down, those bottles will become ice packs that will keep your fridge cool.
+Another thing you should be doing is to have a dozen plastic bottles filled with water and placed in the freezer.
+When the power grid is down, those bottles will become ice packs that will keep your fridge cool.
 Not to mention that they are an extra water supply.
-If you have a generator you should power up the fridge at regular time intervals to maintain the temperature below 40 degrees.
+If you have a generator you should power up the fridge at regular time intervals.
+This will help maintain the temperature below 40 degrees.

-Having the right food stockpiled will make a huge difference, especially if the grid is down.
-Freeze-dried foods, canned goods and dehydrated foods will last a very long time and you might handle the situation just fine.
+Having the right food stockpiled will make a huge difference, especially if the power grid is down.
+Freeze-dried foods, canned goods, and dehydrated foods will last a very long time and you might handle the situation just fine.

-The grid is down and the water pumps are dead, what about water?
+The power grid is down and the water pumps are dead

 Related article: Your daily life with and without power